Plumas, Manitoba: History

 Throughout the years after 1900, the community's population was on a steady climb, when agriculture was a very prosperous industry.
 Where there were people, there was business.
 Plumas was a hub for the Westbourne Agricultural Region, offering many services and facilities to its surrounding residents.
 In 1925, when the Presbyterian, Methodist and Congregational Churches amalgamated to form the United Church of Canada, the Methodist and Presbyterian Churches in Plumas were physically joined together to form the community's own United Church; with one building being used for Sunday School and Fellowship, and the other a church sanctuary.
 During the Great Depression and World War II, Plumas wasn't hit as hard as some places, but farmers were very busy managing crops during those economically tough times.
 In 1951, Plumas' main street was paved.
 Around that time, the community also got electricity; however, in the 1940s Plumas had a generator which provided electricity to the community itself.
 Ukrainian and German populations increased in and around Plumas during the 1940s and 1950s.
 By the mid-20th century, Plumas had three hardware stores, three grain elevators, a clothing store, bowling alley and community hall, a local newspaper, four churches, two grocery stores, one grand hotel, two restaurants, a movie theatre, farm equipment and supplies outfits, a high school, and an elementary school.
 By this time, Plumas' population peaked at about 400 residents.
-After 1960, however, the striving community was near the end of its peak, as the agricultural industry began to slowly decline.
+After 1960, however, the striving community was near the end of its peak, as the agricultural industry continued changing so that farms became bigger and farther between, and modern technology allowing less employees to farm the same area.